gcdev373/stroom-analytic-demo/docs/MultipleEventAnalysisWalkthrough.md

 An additional file `special.out` records atypical events that might be significant and / or detected using an analytic.

 # 5. Start StateMonitor
+This requires Apache Spark.
+Pleae ensure that the [correct versions of prerequisite software](Versions.md) are installed before proceeding.

 The Spark Streaming application `EventMonitor` should now be started.
 It will poll Kafka for events in JSON format.

 Prerequisites: It is necessary to install Spark `v2.4.3` and set `$SPARK_HOME` to this distribution.